-From an accounting viewpoint, the merger of Aquafil S.p.A. into Space 3 S.p.A. was a transaction through which Aquafil S.p.A. ("accounting acquirer") acquired from Space 3 S.p.A. ("accounting acquiree") its net assets and its status as a listed company.
-Given that the accounting acquiree (Space 3 S.p.A.) is not defined as a business for the reasons illustrated above, the entire transaction was recognised in the separate financial statements by the accounting acquirer (Aquafil S.p.A.) not as a "business combination", but rather as a share-based payment and therefore IFRS 2 (Share-Based payment) was applied rather than IFRS 3 (Business Combinations) in accordance with Consob Recommendation No. 0062667 of My 4, 2017 The accounting of the merger was therefore recorded both in the consolidated financial statements of the Aquafil Group and in the separate financial statements of Aquafil S.p.A. (formerly Space 3 S.p.A.) at December 31, 2017 in accordance with IFRS 2 but the representation of this transaction at the effective merger date was different in the two financial statements as:
+From an accounting viewpoint for the consolidated financial statements, the merger of Aquafil S.p.A. into Space 3 S.p.A. was a transaction through which Aquafil S.p.A. ("accounting acquirer") acquired from Space 3 S.p.A. ("accounting acquiree") its net assets and its status as a listed company.
+Given that the accounting acquiree (Space 3 S.p.A.) is not defined as a business for the reasons illustrated above, the entire transaction was recognised in the consolidated financial statements by the accounting acquirer (Aquafil S.p.A.) not as a "business combination", but rather as a share-based payment and therefore IFRS 2 (Share-Based payment) was applied rather than IFRS 3 (Business Combinations).